To homepage

 pangalink

 The II pillar comprises an important part of your future pension.
-Each month, 2% of your salary goes into the II pillar, to which the state adds 4% from the social tax paid on your salary.
-Choosing the right fund is important, because it will affect your future pension.
-That’s why you can now choose and switch between II pillar funds in our internet and mobile bank.
+Each month, 2%, 4% or 6% of your salary goes into the II pillar.
+Choose your pension fund wisely to get the most out of your savings in the future.
+You can do this conveniently in our internet and mobile bank.

 Start saving smart today.